Geoffrey Lembet

-Geoffrey Didace Lembet (born 23 September 1988) is a professional footballer who plays as a goalkeeper.
+Geoffrey Didace Lembet (born 23 September 1988) is a professional footballer who plays as a goalkeeper for club Nancy.
 Born in France, he plays for the Central African Republic national team.

-Career
+Club career

 Born in Villeneuve-Saint-Georges, Lembet has played club football for Viry-Châtillon, Sedan, Auxerre, Red Star, and Laval.

 He signed for Rennes in July 2023.

 International career

 Born in France, Lembet is of Central African Republic descent.
 He made his international debut for Central African Republic in 2010.